ckeditor/ckeditor4-docs/guides/dev/issues_tracker/README.md

  * **Submit separate reports for each issue.** Do not include more than one issue in the same report.
  * The "Priority", "Milestone", "Assign to" and "Keywords" fields are reserved for the core development team.
  * Make sure **you are using the latest CKEditor version**.
 Maybe your issue has already been fixed.
- * For a detailed guide on how to properly report a new issue go to the [TicketSpecs page](https://dev.ckeditor.com/wiki/TicketSpecs).
+ * For a detailed guide on how to properly report a new issue go to the [Ticket Specs page](https://dev.ckeditor.com/wiki/TicketSpecs).

 ## Reporting an Issue